lmc297/BTyper/archive/btyper-2.3.4-README.md

 Note that in version 2.2.2, 2.3.0, and 2.3.1, BTyper uses *panC* sequences from 9 type strains (*B. anthracis, B. cereus sensu stricto, B. cytotoxicus, B. mycoides, B. pseudomycoides, B. thuringiensis, B. toyonensis, B. weihenstephanensis, B. wiedmannii*) to perform 7-clade *panC* clade assignment by default (-\-panC_db type).
 In version 2.3.2 and up (as well as all BTyper versions prior to 2.2.2), the legacy database will be used to maintain compatibility with traditional definitions of *panC* clade proposed in the literature.

-If you want to use *panC* sequences of 18 *B. cereus* group type strains, specify -\-panC_database latest to use the most recent *panC* database, which contains *panC* sequences from type strains for 18 *B. cereus* group species.
-This new database includes the 9 original species type strains (*B. anthracis, B. cereus sensu stricto, B. cytotoxicus, B. mycoides, B. pseudomycoides, B. thuringiensis, B. toyonensis, B. weihenstephanensis, B. wiedmannii*), as well as the 9 new species proposed by <a href="https://www.ncbi.nlm.nih.gov/pubmed/28792367"> Liu, et al., 2017</a>.
+If you want to use *panC* sequences of 19 *B. cereus* group type strains, specify -\-panC_database latest to use the most recent *panC* database, which contains *panC* sequences from type strains for 19 *B. cereus* group species.
+This new database includes the 9 original species type strains (*B. anthracis, B. cereus sensu stricto, B. cytotoxicus, B. mycoides, B. pseudomycoides, B. thuringiensis, B. toyonensis, B. weihenstephanensis, B. wiedmannii*), as well as the 10 new species proposed by <a href="https://www.ncbi.nlm.nih.gov/pubmed/28792367"> Liu, et al., 2017</a>, plus <a href="https://www.microbiologyresearch.org/content/journal/ijsem/10.1099/ijsem.0.003673">*B. fungorum*</a>.
 Instead of outputting numerical clades (clade1, clade2, ... clade7), the new database assigns clades by species name to avoid arbitrary numbering of new clades (e.g. cladeAnthracis, cladeCereus, cladeTropicus, etc.).
 If you are interested in the *panC* gene itself, this may be a valuable option.

 **-s [True or False]**
 16S rDNA typing.
-Performs 16S rDNA typing using nucleotide blast (blastn) and 16S genes from 18 *B. cereus* group type strains.
+Performs 16S rDNA typing using nucleotide blast (blastn) and 16S genes from 19 *B. cereus* group type strains.
 This method is NOT recommended for typing *B. cereus* group species, as 16S sequences cannot differentiate members of this group at the species level.
 However, it is included as an option, as some users may be interested in this locus.
 Reports highest-scoring 16S rDNA gene using BLAST bit score.
 Default is set to False.

 **-s_db/-\-s_database [latest or legacy]**
 16S rDNA gene database to use for 16S rDNA typing.
 Optional argument for use with 16S rDNA typing (-s True).
-Specify -\-s_database latest to use the most recent 16S rDNA database, which contains 16S rDNA sequences from type strains for 18 *B. cereus* group species.
-This new database includes the 9 original species (*B. anthracis, B. cereus sensu stricto, B. cytotoxicus, B. mycoides, B. pseudomycoides, B. thuringiensis, B. toyonensis, B. weihenstephanensis, B. wiedmannii*), as well as the 9 new species proposed by <a href="https://www.ncbi.nlm.nih.gov/pubmed/28792367"> Liu, et al., 2017</a>.
+Specify -\-s_database latest to use the most recent 16S rDNA database, which contains 16S rDNA sequences from type strains for 19 *B. cereus* group species.
+This new database includes the 9 original species (*B. anthracis, B. cereus sensu stricto, B. cytotoxicus, B. mycoides, B. pseudomycoides, B. thuringiensis, B. toyonensis, B. weihenstephanensis, B. wiedmannii*), as well as the 9 new species proposed by <a href="https://www.ncbi.nlm.nih.gov/pubmed/28792367"> Liu, et al., 2017</a>, plus <a href="https://www.microbiologyresearch.org/content/journal/ijsem/10.1099/ijsem.0.003673">*B. fungorum*</a>.
 The original, 9-species database can be specified using -\-s_database legacy.
-However, as always, **interpret any 16S rDNA typing results for the *B. cereus* group with extreme caution!** Default is set to latest (18-species 16S rDNA database).
+However, as always, **interpret any 16S rDNA typing results for the *B. cereus* group with extreme caution!** Default is set to latest (19-species 16S rDNA database).

 **-e/-\-evalue [float greater than or equal to 0]** Maximum blast e-value.
 Optional argument for use with any typing scheme(s).
 Specify the maximum e-value needed for a BTyper run.
 Default is set to 1e-5.